How to Secure the Best Personal Loan Rates

 All personal loan applications will ask for your income, but how lenders want you to measure your income can vary.
 Typically, a lender will want to know how much you earn on a gross basis (before taxes), but some ask for your personal income only, while others will ask for your household income to make a lending decision.

 If you have side income from freelancing, for example, include that on your application.
-This should improve your chances at getting approved for the best personal loan rates available.
-Even relatively small amounts of additional income from a side job can have a big impact on the rate a lender quotes you.
+This should improve your chances at getting approved for the best personal loan.
+Additional recurrent income from a side job can have a big impact on a lender’s underwriting decision.
 It goes without saying that people who have more money left over at the end of each month to pay a loan are less risky borrowers.

 3. Consider a secured personal loan